Xlonefy/optimaltreelabeling/README.md

 # 🌳 Optimal Tree Labeling

-This is the one implementation of the Optimal Tree Labeling problem as proposed by Hang Zhou (zhouhang32@gmail.com).
+This is one implementation of the Optimal Tree Labeling problem as proposed by Hang Zhou (zhouhang32@gmail.com).

 This project was executed by João Marques Andreotti (joao.marques-andreotti@polytechnique.edu) and Guilherme Vieira Manhaes (guilherme.vieira-manhaes@polytechnique.edu) in the scope of the INF421 - _Conception et analyse d'algorithms_ - 2022/2023.